Be Verbs

 5. They aren't shy. (are not = aren't)

-Point 8: Use are and are not for the pronoun we.
+Point 8: Use are and are not with the pronoun we.

 1. My friend and I are here.